SRGSSR/pillarbox-apple/docs/KNOWN_ISSUES.md

 No workaround is available yet.

-## The `.pauses` audiovisual background playback policy is no longer correctly applied on iOS 26.4 (FB22488151)

-With the`.automatic` or `.pauses` audiovisual background playback policy enabled, video playback continues instead of being automatically paused by the system when the app moves to the background or the device is locked.

-### Workaround

-No workaround is available yet.

 ## Negative metrics after audio track switch (FB22519249)

 Some increments reported in `Metrics` may contain negative values immediately following an audio track switch.